Submission to BNSW: The Greater Sydney Bike Trail

 The trail’s strength lies in its ability to link Sydney’s vast geography into one continuous journey.
 The route is defined by the rivers and bays that give the city its soul, moving from the lush Parramatta and Georges River valleys to the sweeping vistas of the coastal south.
 Along the way, the trail passes through established cycling meccas like Centennial Park, the M7 Cycleway, Lane Cove National Park, and La Perouse, which act as massive drawcards for thousands of riders every weekend.
 These hubs serve as the trail’s anchors, culminating in a world-famous finish at the Sydney Harbour Bridge and the Opera House.

-To elevate the GSBT to a global standard, we have identified three priority areas where design assistance would benefit both the local community and the continuity of the 220km loop.
-What follows are 3 samples, there are more but none too urgent.
+To maximize the value of this existing asset, we have identified three priority areas where targeted design assistance will provide immediate returns for both the local community and the continuity of the loop:

-Access to Lane Cove NP: We suggest a better definition of the on-road section from Shrimptons Creek to Lane Cove National Park.
-At the Eastern end, a better crossing of Delhi Rd and a wide, protected area on the steepest part of the climb from the National Park up Fullers Road.
+Lane Cove NP Approaches: We suggest a clearer definition of the on-road corridor from Shrimptons Creek and a protected transit zone on the steepest part of the climb from Lane Cove National Park up Fullers Road towards Chatswood.

 4. User Experience & Community Advocacy